telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 **Result**: No HTTP(S) traffic appears in the Live Traffic grid.

 **Solution**: Many modern-day tools automatically strip applications of administrative rights.
 Some security tools and administrators apply zero-trust policies, often automatically blocklisting all newly installed software.
 To resolve similar issues, contact your system administrator or explicitly allowlist Fiddler Everywhere to run with administrative rights on the preferred port (by default, port 8866) and to be able to set/unset the operating system proxy settings.
+Additionally, ensure that your systemm covers [the requirements for running Fiddler Everywhere]({%slug first_steps_windows%}#prerequisites).

 Alternatively, if the above is not applicable, you can try to use other [capturing modes]({%slug capture-traffic-get-started%}) that Fiddler Everywhere provides.